ritza-co/leanpub-guide/01-getting-started.md

+# Publishing and selling your first technical book with Leanpub: an opinionated guide

+Are you thinking about publishing your own technical book, to share your unique perspective on a particular technology or programming language, but then realized you have no idea where to start?

+In this guide, you will be shown a simple way to write, publish and sell your book with the help of an online service called [Leanpub](https://leanpub.com)

-# Publishing your ebook the easy way - Getting started with Leanpub
+## Part 1 - Getting started with Leanpub

-In the past few weeks, I have started working as an intern technical writer at a company called [Ritza](https://ritza.co) and I have gained some precious insight into the ebook publishing process.
-Being an easy process once you understand it, I thought to write an opinionated guide on how to publish your own book using the exact same process we use.

-In this article, we will cover the first part of the process: getting stared on Leanpub.
+In this article, we will get your book set up on Leanpub.

 More specifically we will: